 Generous Giving Or Phony Philanthropy?
 A Critique Of Well-Meaning 'Winners'

-The writer Anand Giridharadas has a dark view of American philanthropy.
+Writer Anand Giridharadas has a dark view of American philanthropy.

-He's been writing about people who say they're changing the world for the better — except that despite their best efforts, it's not working.
+He has been writing about people who say they're changing the world for the better — except that despite their best efforts, it's not working.

 "Rich people are playing a double game," Giridharadas says.
 "On one hand, there's no question they're giving away more money than has ever been given away in history.
-Every young elite graduate wants to change the world, and seeks out employers, and goes to Africa to volunteer.
+Every young elite graduate wants to change the world and seeks out employers and goes to Africa to volunteer.
 But I also argue that we have one of the more predatory elites in history, despite that philanthropy, despite that desire to change the world."

 Giridharadas spent time talking with affluent elites.
 He argues that Internet entrepreneurs, tech innovators, even wealthy foundation directors tend to fight social problems in a way that doesn't threaten the people at the top.